USEPA/e-manifest/README.md

 read [our services docs](https://usepa.github.io/e-manifest/Intro/registration.html#user-registration).
 Please note, this test user account will be used for this review and all subsequent reviews and/or testing of e-Manifest software.

-- Once you have completed this registration you may use either https://test.epacdx.net/ or https://rcrainfopreprod.epa.gov/rcrainfo/ to log on to the application.
+- Once you have completed this registration you will use https://rcrainfopreprod.epa.gov/rcrainfo/ to log on to the application.

 ## Upcoming Iterations